btoll/linux-networking/README.md

 # linux-networking

+There is a scintillating article that accompanies this repository, [On Linux Container Networking](/2023/11/28/on-linux-container-networking/).
+Check it out.

 Note that no `iptables` rules are needed if not communicating with any other networks.
 Pinging all `veth` interfaces attached to bridge `br0` and the main `eth0` interface will all work.

 ## Saving and restoring the firewall rules (iptables)